dangbb/opentelemetry-go-instrumentation/README.md

     How to extract event from object from eBPF program.
     - Do eBPF lib able to read everything (even context, or arbitrary object) ?
-    - Ability to modify context (?)
+    - Ability to modify context (?) - no, not realy.
+It can only modify by substitution lost of byte with another list of bytes.
-    - Read object defined by library.
+    - Read object defined by library - Has to defined it in *.c file.
     Understand the flow:
     - Include list of C header file.
     - Define list of constants to replace in runtime.
     Understand the C instrumentation code.
     -

+### Disadvantages

+The main question is, can we generalize it ?

+- For each request and process, the span will be appended to the end of the list, instead of the same grade.
+This is because we cant modify object.
+- Can we integrate with exist trace propagation flow?
+  - Injection: Change value of a specific field for storing trace context.
+That library should support open telemetry to accomplish with this task.
+  - Extraction:

 ### Research about cilium/ebpf - How it works ?